The Glasgow Law Fellowship

 Terms

-Short visits of a minimum of two weeks are possible; however, we encourage applicants to stay for a longer period.
+The minimum period of visit is two weeks; however, we encourage applicants to stay for a longer period.
 Stays in July and August are discouraged due to the summer break.

 Fellows will be provided with workspace and access to facilities and libraries in the School and are offered up to £2000 of financial support to help with travel and accommodation costs.